hcq0618/AndroidStudio-XCC-Patch/readme.md

 If you are using another operating system, you will need to manually download the jar to execute:

 1. First, backup the plugins/ Android /lib/sdk-common.jar file in the Android Studio installation directory, and restore this file to the original state when an incremental update is used
-2. Download the jar package
+2. Download the jar package,https://github.com/mimers/AndroidStudio-XCC-Patch/releases/download/1.0/android-studio-cc-patch.jar
 3. Execute the command java-jar android-studio-cc-patch.jar < your sdk-common.jar file absolute path >
 4. Restart the Android Studio